-The goal of phase 2 is to ensure that the data related to authorizations are entered into the LCS in a way that helps analysts identify subsequent appropriations for those authorizations.
-In some cases, authorizations are combined to facilitate the identification of appropriations for the program or activity.
-For example, large authorization bills-such as the annual National Defense Authorization Act and the biennial Water Resources Development Act-can contain hundreds of discrete authorizations of appropriations for a broad range of activities of a federal department or agency.
-CBO consolidates many of those authorizations within the LCS to be consistent with the way such appropriations typically are provided.
-As a result, the number of expired or expiring authorizations carried in the LCS can be smaller than the actual number of discrete authorizations contained in those laws.
+The goal for this phase is to ensure that the data related to authorizations are entered into the LCS in a way that helps analysts identify subsequent appropriations for those authorizations in future years if they expire.
+In some cases, authorizations are combined to make it easier for analysts to identify appropriations for a given program or activity.
+For example, large authorization billssuch as the annual National Defense Authorization Act and the biennial Water Resources Development Act-can contain hundreds of discrete authorizations of appropriations for a broad range of activities of a federal department or agency.
+CBO consolidates many of those authorizations within the LCS to be consistent with the way related appropriations typically are provided.
+As a result, the number of expired or expiring authorizations in the LCS can be smaller than the actual number of discrete authorizations contained in those laws.

-By contrast, if there is ambiguity about the ways two authorizations of appropriations may interact or overlap, both are carried in the LCS.
-That provides the most useful information to the Congress because each explicit authorization is cataloged as closely as possible to the way it appears in the law.
-However, the result may be double counting of amounts authorized to be appropriated.
-If an explicit authorization of appropriations for a series of grant programs is in place and a new law establishes an explicit authorization for a specific type of grant, for example, it may be unclear whether the new authorization is meant to be additional to or derived from the existing authorization.
-In that case, CBO catalogs both the new authorization and the existing one in the LCS.
+By contrast, if there is ambiguity about whether two authorizations of appropriations may interact or overlap, both are included in the LCS.
+That way, each explicit authorization is cataloged as closely as possible to the way it appears in the law.
+However, that treatment may double count some amounts authorized to be appropriated.
+For example, if an explicit authorization of appropriations for a series of grant programs is in place and a new law establishes an explicit authorization for a specific type of grant, analysts may not be able to determine whether the new authorization is meant to be additional to or derived from the existing authorization.
+In that case, CBO catalogs both the new authorization and the existing one in the LCS, potentially causing the authorization to be counted twice.